 Where To Eat Dutch Cheese

-As cheese holds a high ranking in the Netherlands food culture, it is fairly easy to get a taste of it.
-That said, our favorite places to taste an array of different cheeses is at the local cheese shops – and you will find one in every town (and nearly every corner of Central Amsterdam).
+As cheese holds a high ranking in the Netherlands food culture, it’s fairly easy to get a taste of it.
+Our favorite places to sample an array of different cheeses is at speciality stores.

-The best cheese we sampled in Amsterdam was at Reypenaer Proeflokaal, a local cheese tasting room where visitors can consume fresh-sliced cheese as they peruse the goods.
+The best cheese we sampled was at Old Amsterdam Cheese Store, which has several locations in the city.
 Want to really enhance the experience?
-Join one of their wine and cheese tastings.
-Get the details!
+Join one of the paired wine and cheese tastings!

 #2 Stamppot (Mash Pot)

-The traditional Dutch dish has a base of mashed potatoes and is prepared with vegetables, according to taste (so you might find that traditional Dutch recipes for Stamppot vary slightly).
-Basic ingredients – white potato, sweet potato, carrots, onion and cabbage – are simmered in a pot, mashed and topped with rookworst (smoked sausage).
-Add a shake or two of salt and pepper and a typical Dutch meal is served!
+Basic ingredients – white potato, sweet potato, carrots, onion and cabbage – are simmered in a pot, mashed and topped with rookworst (#4 on our list).
+Add a shake of salt and pepper and a typical Dutch meal is served!

-In Amsterdam, there are a few traditional restaurants that serve Dutch typical food – including Stamppot.
-The top place to try the dish is at Moeder’s – a restaurant dedicated to mothers (which is evidenced by their traditional comfort cuisine).
+In Amsterdam, there are a few traditional restaurants that are known for their Stamppot.
+The top place to try the dish is at Moeder’s.

-That said, we made Stamppot several times at home – as it is one of the easiest Dutch dinner recipes to make.
-Because the ingredients are international staples, this is one of the typical Dutch dishes that can be made almost anywhere in the world.
-If you want to try to make Stamppot in your home, we included this Netherlands food recipe at the end of the post.
+That said, we made it several times at home – as it is one of the easiest Dutch dinner recipes to make.
+If you want to give it a try, we’ve including the recipe at the end of the post!

-When we reunited with our Dutch friend that we had met while traveling in Southeast Asia, she came bearing gifts – including Netherlands typical food, Erwtensoep.
-Also called Snert, Erwtensoep is a rich pea soup.
+When we reunited with our Dutch friend that we met while traveling in Southeast Asia, she came bearing gifts – including Erwtensoep.
+Also called Snert, this is a rich pea soup.

-We’ve never been big fans of pea soup, but when Dutch food experts (and by that, we mean Dutch people) tell us erwtensoep is one of their favorite traditional Dutch meals, we go ahead and try it.
-We are glad we did, because erwtensoep isn’t like any pea soup we’ve had before.
+We’ve never been big fans, but when experts (and by that, we mean Dutch people) tell us it’s one of their favorite traditional meals, we try it.
+We’re glad we did, because it wasn’t like any pea soup we’ve had before!

-The thick soup is almost like a paste with a variety of vegetables that accompany the peas.
-The soup is commonly served with sliced rookworst, or other Dutch meat, on top – and we couldn’t help but add a little shredded cheese, too (because, when in the Netherlands…).
-Frisian Rye Bread, another one of the traditional Dutch foods, is often served alongside the soup.
+So thick, it’s almost like a paste with a variety of vegetables.
+The soup is commonly served with sliced meat on top – and we couldn’t help but add a little shredded cheese.
+Frisian Rye Bread, is often included as a side.

 #4 Rookworst (Smoked Sausage)